darktable-org/dtdocs/content/module-reference/processing-modules/exposure.md

 # module controls

 mode
-: Choose the mode of operation (automatic/manual)
+: Choose the mode of operation (automatic/manual).

 compensate camera exposure (manual mode)
-: Automatically remove the camera exposure bias (taken from the image's Exif data)
+: Automatically remove the camera exposure bias (taken from the image's Exif data).

 exposure (manual mode)
-: Increase (move to the right) or decrease (move to the left) the exposure value (EV)
+: Increase (move to the right) or decrease (move to the left) the exposure value (EV).

 clipping threshold (manual mode)
 : Define what percentage of bright values are to be clipped in the calculation of the _exposure_ and _black level correction_.
 Use the color picker to sample a portion of the image to be used for this calcuation.